rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 ## Rationale

 In the D community we utilize idioms and design patterns which emphasize template usage.
-Template usage enables high code reuse but it also causes code bloat with quite herrdenous error messages.
+Template usage enables high code reuse but it also causes code bloat with quite horrendous error messages.
 These supplementary outcomes are not positive for both new and existing users in understanding why a template does not succeed.

 At the core of the problem, we aim to pass around types based upon a statically known interface without knowledge of what the implementation is during compilation.
 It is quite common for when template conditions failure at a function level, to not know if it is because of a function specific specialization failure or a more general interface one.